 And a still greater one, as these stars represent also the seven keys of the Seven Churches or the SODALIAN MYSTERIES, cabalistically. (…) other Egyptologists have also found out that the septenary constitution of man was a cardinal doctrine with the old Egyptians.
 In a series of remarkable articles in the “Sphinx” (Munich) Herr Franz Lambert gives incontrovertible proof of his conclusions from the “Book of the Dead” and other Egyptian records.
 For details the reader must be referred to the articles themselves, but the following diagram, summing up the author’s conclusions, is demonstrative evidence of the identity of Egyptian psychology with the septenary division in “Esoteric Buddhism.”

 On the left hand side the Kabalistic names of the corresponding human principles are placed, and on the right the hieroglyphic names with their renderings as in the diagram of F. Lambert.

 † Editors Commentary on Exerpt and Christos.
-Do we see, the use of words.
-“Egyptian psychology,” “demonstrative evidence,” of a science hidden under glyphs, symbolism, and gods (principles), which have been unjustly mocked and misunderstood.
-Christos, in its earlier usage, had a cosmic semblance.
-The concept of the Christos, undeniably belongs to a system of symbolism antedating the Modern Christianity.
+Note the words.
+“Egyptian psychology,” “demonstrative evidence,” of a science hidden under glyphs, symbolism, and gods.
+Christos, in its earlier usage had a cosmic semblance.
+The concept of the Christos, undeniably belongs to a system preceding both Christianity and Jewish Gnosticism.